 S&W Market | 56 Patton Ave, Asheville, NC 28801

-15. Early Girl Eatery
+17. Early Girl Eatery

 Another gluten-free friendly Asheville lunch spot, Early Girl Eatery has a large menu filled with burgers and sandwiches.

 Early Girl serves breakfast, lunch, and dinner all day, and they emphasize farm-to-table cuisine.

 Early Girl Eatery | Downtown 8 Wall St. | West 444 Haywood Rd. #101 | South 1378 Hendersonville Rd.
 Suite A

 18. Thai Pearl

 One of the newer restaurants serving up the best lunch in Asheville, head to Thai Pearl.
 They are one of our all-time favorite AVL Thai food restaurants.

 Then, choose from Thai salads, noodle and rice dishes, and delicious apps.
 Many of the sauces and noodles are gluten-free.